Being Cabin Crew | The Ugly Truth Part 4

 VoC refers to the Voice of Customer post flight surveys.
 The black mark obscures the name of the person from catering who I tagged.

 The context of what I had said had been completely misunderstood.
-Everyone in the group knew me, my sense of humour and that I was Jewish.
+Everyone in this small group knew me, my sense of humour and that I was Jewish.
 They were also aware of how much effort I had put into making the route a success.
 The emoji’s further confirmed the nature of the comment and that I was just being cheeky.

 This line was the reason why I tried to amend the post but ended up deleting it, or thought I had.